ddalton/frecount/blink1/README.md

 ## Flash using gdb

+Connect the EK-TM4C123GXL evaluation board to the computer (Mac laptop in my case).

 On a terminal run openocd to connect to the debug MCU on the board.
-Run this command from the root of the template; openocd will pick up the openocd.cfg file which indicates which interface file and target file to use.
+Run this command from the root of the project; openocd will pick up the openocd.cfg file which indicates which interface file and target file to use.
 NOTE: the power switch should be towards the debug MCU.

 ``` console
 $ openocd
 ```

-On another terminal run GDB, also from the root of the template.
+On another terminal run GDB, also from the root of the project.

 ``` console
 $ arm-none-eabi-gdb -q target/thumbv7em-none-eabihf/release/blink1